illinois-cs241/coursebook/README.md

 [![Current Wiki Link](https://img.shields.io/badge/current-wiki-blue.svg)](https://github.com/illinois-cs241/coursebook/wiki)
 [![Current HTML Link](https://img.shields.io/badge/current-html-blue.svg)](http://cs241.cs.illinois.edu/wikibook/Index.html)

+Welcome to the systems programming coursebook!
+This repository houses a high-quality, open-source introductory systems programming textbook used by the [CS 241 Systems Programming](http://cs241.cs.illinois.edu/) course at the [University of Illinois at Urbana-Champaign](https://illinois.edu/)
+The book assumes that you have taken a programming language course and are familiar with assembly instructions.
+All of the code and instruction will be in C, as it is the de-facto language of the Linux Kernel.

 The Coursebook is an aim to standardize and build upon Angrave's [original wikibook experiment](https://github.com/angrave/SystemProgramming/wiki).